foxcpp/maddy/docs/reference/smtp-pipeline.md

 # Message pipeline

-Message pipeline is a set of module references and associated rules that describe how to handle messages.
+A message pipeline is a set of module references and associated rules that describe how to handle messages.

 The pipeline is responsible for

-- Running message filters (called "checks"), (e.g. DKIM signature verification, DNSBL lookup and so on).
+- Running message filters (called "checks"), (e.g. DKIM signature verification, DNSBL lookup, and so on).
 - Running message modifiers (e.g. DKIM signature creation).

-- Assocating each message recipient with one or more delivery targets.
+- Associating each message recipient with one or more delivery targets.
-  Delivery target is a module that does final processing (delivery) of the message.
+  Delivery target is a module that does the final processing (delivery) of the message.

 Message handling flow is as follows:

 - Execute checks referenced in top-level `check` blocks (if any)
 - Execute modifiers referenced in top-level `modify` blocks (if any)

-- If there are `source` blocks - select one that matches message sender (as specified in MAIL FROM).
-If there are no `source` blocks - entire configuration is assumed to be the `default_source` block.
+- If there are `source` blocks - select one that matches the message sender (as specified in MAIL FROM).
+If there are no `source` blocks - the entire configuration is assumed to be the `default_source` block.

-- Execute checks referenced in 'check' blocks inside selected 'source' block (if any).
+- Execute checks referenced in `check` blocks inside the selected `source` block (if any).
 - Execute modifiers referenced in `modify` blocks inside selected `source` block (if any).

 Then, for each recipient:

-- Select `destination` block that matches it.
-If there are no `destination` blocks - entire used `source` block is interpreted as if it was a `default_destination` block.
+- Select the `destination` block that matches it.
+If there are no `destination` blocks - the entire used `source` block is interpreted as if it was a `default_destination` block.

-- Execute checks referenced in `check` block inside selected `destination` block (if any).
+- Execute checks referenced in the `check` block inside the selected `destination` block (if any).

-- Execute modifiers referenced in `modify` block inside selected `destination` block (if any).
+- Execute modifiers referenced in `modify` block inside the selected `destination` block (if any).

-- If used block contains `reject` directive - reject the recipient with specified SMTP status code.
+- If the used block contains the `reject` directive - reject the recipient with the specified SMTP status code.

-- If used block contains `deliver_to` directive - pass the message to the specified target module.
-Only recipients that are handled by used block are visible to the target.
+- If the used block contains the `deliver_to` directive - pass the message to the specified target module.
+Only recipients that are handled by the used block are visible to the target.

-Each recipient is handled only by a single `destination` block, in case of overlapping `destination` - first one takes priority.
+Each recipient is handled only by a single `destination` block, in case of overlapping `destination` - the first one takes priority.

 ```
 destination example.org {